-In regard to restriction (8), when determining the issuer of a municipal security, each state, each political subdivision, agency, and instrumentality of each state and each multi-state agency of which such state is a member is considered a separate issuer.
+With respect to restriction (8), a diversified fund, as to at least 75% of the value of its total assets, generally may not, except with respect to government securities and securities of other investment companies, invest more than 5% of its total assets in the securities, or own more than 10% of the outstanding voting securities, of any one issuer.
+In determining the issuer of a municipal security, each state, each political subdivision, agency, and instrumentality of each state and each multi-state agency of which such state is a member is considered a separate issuer.
 In the event that securities are backed only by assets and revenues of a particular instrumentality, facility or subdivision, such entity is considered the issuer.

-For purposes of construing restriction (9), securities of the U.S. Government, its agencies, or instrumentalities are not considered to represent industries.
-Municipal obligations backed by the credit of a governmental entity also are not considered to represent industries.
+For purposes of construing restriction (9), securities of the U.S. government, its agencies, or instrumentalities are not considered to represent industries.
+Tax-exempt municipal obligations backed by the credit of a governmental entity also are not considered to represent industries.